-A 12-month flight path trial will begin on 9 November 2017 for some arrivals into Christchurch Airport ended on 9 November 2018.
+A 12-month flight path trial for some arrivals into Christchurch Airport ended on 9 November 2018.
 The approaches were designed in conjunction with Airways New Zealand, Board of Airline Representatives New Zealand (BARNZ), and Christchurch Airport, as part of the New Southern Sky programme.

-The approaches are using satellite-based navigation to improve safety, reduce flight time, burn less fuel, emit less carbon dioxide and fly more quietly.
+They used satellite-based navigation to improve safety, reduce flight time, burn less fuel, emit less carbon dioxide and fly more quietly.

 Approximately a quarter of flights arriving into Christchurch were involved in the trial, which has been reviewed to inform a full and final report.

 Approximately a quarter of flights arriving into Christchurch were involved in the trial.